mozilla-services/socorro/docs/glossary/jsondumpstorage.rst

 directly on the name branch.
 Then the link to the date branch is used to locate and delete the link on the date branch.
-This insures that a priority job is not found a second time as a new job by the :ref:`monitor-chapter`.
+This insures that a priority job is not found a second time as a new job by the monitor.

 :ref:`deferredjobstorage-chapter`
 ---------------------------------

-This is where jobs go that are deferred by :ref:`monitor-chapter`'s throttling mechanism.
+This is where jobs go that are deferred by the monitor's throttling mechanism.
 If a json/dump pair is needed for priority processing, it can be looked up directly on the name branch.
 In such a case, just as with priority jobs in standard storage, we destroy the links between